-Nursing roles in good health
+Are Australian nursing roles in good health?

 As reported by the ABS, the Healthcare & Medical and Social Assistance sector is Australia's largest employer, currently accounting for 13% of the total Australian workforce.
 SEEK data reflects this growth with Healthcare & Medical job ads recording 12% year-on-year growth in August 2018 compared to 2017.